Absence of Malice: Critical response

-Rotten Tomatoes gives the film a score of 81% based on reviews from 27 critics, with an average score of 6.8/10.
+Rotten Tomatoes gives the film a score of 82% based on reviews from 28 critics, with an average score of 6.8/10.

+Academic use

-Academic useAbsence of Malice has been used in journalism and public administration courses to illustrate professional errors such as writing a story without seeking confirmation and having a romantic relationship with a source.
+Absence of Malice has been used in journalism and public administration courses to illustrate professional errors such as writing a story without seeking confirmation and having a romantic relationship with a source.

 Box office

 The film was a box office success.
 Film Comment said "It was the first picture in ages that had Newman playing opposite a strong female co-star in a romantic vein and Columbia astutely capitalized on public desire to see Newman in such a role again."